How the FCC's move on net neutrality could impact consumers

 "Under my proposal, the federal government will stop micromanaging the internet," Pai said in a statement.

-Repealing net neutrality regulations means consumers could start paying more for their Internet services.
-Consumers could see ISPs start to “bundle” services – such as certain websites or applications – and charge more depending on what a person wants access to, experts said.
+Repealing net neutrality regulations means consumers could start paying more for their Internet services, criticis said.
+Consumers could also see ISPs start to “bundle” services — such as certain websites or applications — and charge more depending on what a person wants access to, experts said.

 “If it’s one thing that cable companies have proven to be good at over the years, it’s more ways to get money out of consumers and into their own pockets,” he continued.
 “Primary broadband providers will take advantage of this to find new ways to charge customers if they want to get high quality service.”